Classic or Luxury Famous Villages of Provence

 Luxury - Le Vallon de Valrugues & Spa (5*)Day 7: Transfer to Avignon, depature

-Why not extend your stay by cycling to the Roman city of Arles and to the flatlands of Camargue?
+Transfer to Avignon can generally be organized according to your travel plans.
+Or, why not extend your stay by cycling to the Roman city of Arles and to the flatlands of Camargue?
 Your cycling tour ends after breakfast and a private taxi transfer will take you to Avignon center or TGV station.
-We can arrange additional transfers upon request with a supplement.Hotels & Bikes
+We can arrange additional transfers upon request with a supplement.Extension to Arles in 3-star hotel

 This bike tour in France features two levels of accommodations: Classic and Luxury.